JacquesLucke/animation_nodes_manual/docs/user_guide/getting_started/data.rst

 Data Copying
 ============

-Users of Animation nodes don't have to worry about data copying as Animation Nodes automatically copy data if needed, however, sometimes, control over whether data should be copied is given to the user, such control is only needed for advanced uses of subprograms and data editing nodes.
+Users of Animation Nodes don't have to worry about data copying as Animation Nodes automatically copy data if needed, however, sometimes, control over whether data should be copied is given to the user, such control is only needed for advanced uses of subprograms and data editing nodes.
 The options to control data copying is provided in the *Advanced Node Settings* of the nodes that supports it.

-To have a better understanding of data copying and a possible situation where control over it might be needed, consider the following example (*The following example is rather advanced and require good knowledge of loops, you may skip it if you are just getting started*).
+To have a better understanding of data copying and a possible situation where control over it might be needed, consider the following example (*The following example is rather advanced and requires good knowledge of loops.
+You may skip it if you are just getting started*).

 A loop is constructed such that it appends a float to an initially empty float list parameter provided a condition is satisfied at each iteration.
 The conditional appending is achieved by conditionally reassigning the float list parameter to the list after appending. *Notice that using a conditional generator may not be an option because access to the generated list at each iteration might be needed.* Now, consider the situation where we only reassign if the index is larger than 2, if the number of iterations is 5, we should expect the float list to contain two floats, but upon viewing it, we see it actually contains five elements realizing that the conditional reassigning is rendered ineffective.
 Why is that?